-NOTE: Press any button once to wake the thermostat display.

-- 6. The furnace fan should start to blow immediately after setting the thermostat. - 7.
+- 5. Press the HEAT button on the Climate Control Screen and use the + and buttons to raise or lower until the desired temperature is shown on the display. - 6.
+The furnace fan should start to blow immediately after setting the thermostat. - 7.
 After approximately 30 seconds, the furnace burner should light. - 8.
 The furnace should now cycle off and on automatically as the thermostat demands just like a household furnace.